About Greer County

 Law Enforcement & Arrests

-- § 24A.1 et seq., arrest records, booking logs, and incident reports are generally considered public records and can be requested from the appropriate law enforcement agency.
+- § 24A.1 et seq, arrest records, booking logs, and incident reports are generally considered public records and can be requested from the appropriate law enforcement agency.

 - Oklahoma law requires agencies to respond to open records requests promptly, usually within a few business days.

-The Greer County Jail houses inmates awaiting trial or serving short-term sentences, and inmate information can typically be obtained by contacting the Sheriff's Office directly during business hours.
-Municipal law enforcement is provided by the Mangum Police Department, which serves the county seat and handles city ordinance violations and criminal matters within city limits.
+Municipal law enforcement is provided by the Mangum Police Department, which serves Greer County Seat and handles city ordinance violations and criminal matters within city limits.
 Under Oklahoma's Open Records Act, codified at 51 O.S.
 Mugshots and booking photos are typically available through the jail or Sheriff's Office, though policies on public release may vary.

 For recent arrests and bookings, contacting the Sheriff's Office directly is the most efficient method.
-The county does not have tribal police jurisdiction, as there are no federally recognized tribal lands within Greer County boundaries.
+Greer County does not have tribal police jurisdiction, as there are no federally recognized tribal lands within Greer County boundaries.
+Some records may also be accessible through the Oklahoma State Courts Network for cases that have been filed in district court.

 Criminal, Arrest & Jail Records